KYDT

 KYDT (103.1 FM) is a radio station broadcasting a News Talk Information format.
 Licensed to Pine Haven, Wyoming, United States, it serves the Sundance, Wyoming and Belle Fourche, South Dakota region of the Black Hills.
-It is currently owned by Ultimate Caps, Inc. and features programming from ESPN Radio, Jones Radio Network and Westwood One.
+It is currently owned by Andrea Wood, Matthew Wood, Ogden Driskill, and Tyler Lindholm, through licensee Tri State Communications, LLC, and features programming from ESPN Radio, Jones Radio Network and Westwood One.

 The station broadcasts in mono instead of traditional FM stereo.